 Room E53-335 · 617-253-6952

-Professor Susan S. Silbey is Leon and Anne Goldberg Professor of Humanities, Professor of Sociology and Anthropology, Professor of Behavioral and Policy Sciences, Sloan School of Management at the Massachusetts Institute of Technology.
+Professor Susan S. Silbey is Leon and Anne Goldberg Professor of Humanities, Professor of Sociology and Anthropology, and Professor of Behavioral and Policy Sciences, Sloan School of Management at the Massachusetts Institute of Technology.

 Silbey is interested in the governance, regulatory and audit processes in complex organizations.
 Her current research focuses on the creation of management systems for containing risks, including ethical lapses, as well as environment, health and safety hazards.